sammyd/iOS8-day-by-day-book/manuscript/19-core-image-kernels.md

 of Interest, and it is used by the filter to determine which part of the input image needs to be loaded into the graphics hardware to allow processing of a particular region of the output image.
-This is in part due to the fact that the architecture of CoreImage has been updated with iOS8 (and OSX 10.10) to support processing images much larger than the graphics memory can cope with.
+This is in part due to the fact that the architecture of CoreImage has been updated with iOS 8 (and OSX 10.10) to support processing images much larger than the graphics memory can cope with.
 Slicing the image into sections allows efficient use of both the graphics memory and the processing power of the GPU.